Skip to Content

 5. Serve with freshly grated parmesan on top!

 You don’t have to use long pasta with this one either.
-Penne pasta or medium size shells works great as well and easier to eat for little ones.
+You can make a batch of Instant Pot penne pasta or medium size shells until al dente to toss with these, smaller may be easier to eat for little ones.

 skillet spaghetti

-I mean from start to finish including you combining your meatball mixture and forming them into the shape and size you want, it’s probably 30 minutes.
+I mean from start to finish including you combining your meatball mixture and forming them into the shape and size you want, it’s probably 30 minutes on the stove.
 If you wanted to sear the outside, pour in the sauce and bake meatballs inside a preheated oven at 375 F. you’d need about 20 minutes for that.
+Instant Pot meatballs in sauce is just a few minutes once it reaches pressure.

 • In a large bowl, combine your beef (or make turkey meatballs for lower faat), breadcrumbs, milk, garlic, onion powder, salt and black pepper.